thewiredbear/Yelp-App--Second-Assignment/README.md

 The following **additional** features are implemented:

 - [X] The table reloads again on pressing the cancel button ( in the search bar ).
+- [X] Keyboard also hides on pressing the search button in the keyboard.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):